Skip to main content

 ❤️ It's great to see you here!
 I'm currently available on evenings and weekends for consulting and freelance work.
 Let's chat about how I can help you achieve your goals.

 I’ve been using perlimports a lot at $work.
-I’m generally quite happy with perlimports, but it can get confused by modules which are being dynamically used.
+I’m generally quite happy with perlimports, but it can get confused by modules which are being dynamically required.
 Consider the following case, where we are using a function to create new objects.

 We’ll be using Git::Helpers::CPAN to look up the Git repository for a CPAN module (or distribution).